SINGLE STAIR REFORM / POINT ACCESS BUILDINGS

 • IRC Tiny House Appendix BB Adoption – Establishes specific requirements and standards for tiny homes, clarifying ambiguity and removing restrictions from the IRC that prohibit or limit their construction.

-The process for adoption has been complicated by the fact that the 2024 code texts were released late and on a staggered schedule, leading to a staggered stakehold input process.
+The process for adoption has been complicated by the fact that the 2024 code texts were released late and on a staggered schedule, leading to a staggered stakeholder input process.
 The city’s public input project page for the 2024 Code Adoption has more detailed information, but the overview of the process is expected to be the following:

 • TBD – Planning Commission

-• 12 September 2024 – Council vote on adoption
+• 16 January 2024 – Council vote on adoption

-• 01 January 2024 – Effective Date
+• 01 May 2024 – Proposed Effective Date

 SPRING 2024 LDC REFORMS